pandas-dev/pandas/doc/source/contributing.rst

     ========================== 1 passed in 0.33 seconds ===========================

-The main difference in above example is use of a decorator "@given(st.lists(st.integers()))" which if applied to test case function, generates some random list of int, which is then assigned to parameter of test case.
-Above example clearly helps in adding more coverage for our test functions.
+In above example by applying a decorator "@given(st.lists(st.integers()))" to the unit test function, we have directed hypothesis to generate some random list of int as input for the test function, which eventually helps in adding more coverage for our test functions by generating random input data.

 For more information about hypothesis or in general about property based testing, check below links: